z1nc0r3/AnyVideo-Downloader-Flow-Plugin/README.md

 ## Usage 👤
 - Install the **AnyVideo Downloader** plugin ([guide](https://github.com/Flow-Launcher/Flow.Launcher/?tab=readme-ov-file#-plugin-store))
 - Use the command ```vd``` for start the plugin
+- For new installations, you need to download ffmpeg binaries one time.
+The plugin will show a message and you can download it by clicking the link.
+New terminal will open and download the binaries.
+After that, you can use the plugin without any issues.
 - Insert the URL of the video you want to download
 - Select the video format you need
 - It'll open a separate terminal which continues the download